neos/Neos.EventSourcing/Readme.md

 ```

 Keep in mind though that a listener can only ever by registered with a single Event Store (otherwise you'll get an exception at "compile time").

+In case you implement a projector, you should implement `ProjectorInterface`.

+### Triggering Side-Effects after Projections have been updated

+Sometimes, it is necessary to refresh dependent data after a certain projection has been updated.

+WARNING: If possible, first try hard to build a second, independent projection.
+Refreshing state after a projection
+has updated is something like a "dependent projection" which only makes sense if the same data of the projection
+is stored in another representation (e.g. a data warehouse, or a search index).

+This can be implemented in two ways:

+**Variant 1: implement `AfterInvokeInterface` in your Projector, and directly trigger an external action.**

+The `afterInvoke` method is triggered for **every** event, thus there is no batching or anything like that.
+This is
+fine in simpler scenarios, but not if you have loads of events which always lead to similar refresh actions.

+**Variant 2: implement `AfterCatchUpInterface`**

+The `afterCatchUp` method is triggered at the end of a projector update run, and can be used to fire off a batch update
+to an external system.

+In case you want to implement chunking (i.e. trigger an update of the external system every e.g. 100 events),
+you can do that by implementing both `AfterInvokeInterface` and `AfterCatchUpInterface`: In `afterInvoke`, you would
+see if the chunk size was reached (and if yes, trigger the external call and reset your tracking state).
+In `afterCatchUp` you would trigger the remaining calls for the unfinished batch at the end.

 ## Reacting to Events Synchronously (i.e. Projection Update Synchronously)